Engineering News Record (ENR)

 A survey by a big data analytics company specializing in transportation planning underscores age bias and sluggish adoption of technology

 Contracts, awards, bids and proposals from Dodge.

-Yan Jiehe, a teacher turned mega-builder and developer, is taking his privately held construction firm into the realm of China's state-owned contractors and around the world.
+Yan Jiehe, a teacher turned mega-builder, now aims his privately-held construction firm at China's state-owned contractors and across global borders.

 Tests prove that a wood-framed house with low-cost base isolators can survive shaking with no damage.